Rathinavelkumar/learn-python/docs/python_comments.md

     I'm print statement with single line comment

 ## **Docstring Comments**
-We can use multi-line docstrings as multiline comments.
+We can use multi-line docstring as multiline comments.
 A multi-line docstring starts with triple quotes (""") and ends with triple quotes (""")

-    """The multline comment
+    """The multiline comment
     using
     Docstring method"""
     print("I'm print statement with Docstring comment")